 Completing the specifications, the Lumix S1 and S1R offer 100% weather-sealing, a 3.2in touchscreen that can flip up and down and out sideways like the Fujifilm XT3 (although sadly not facing forward), an industry-leading 5.76 million dot OLED viewfinder with 0.78x magnification, dual memory card slots (XQD and SD), 9fps bursts in single autofocus or 6fps with continuous autofocus, Panasonic’s unique 4K and 6K Photo modes, 1080 video up to 180fps, and a fast flash sync speed of 1/320.
 In terms pf lenses, Panasonic launched the Lumix S with three native models: a 50mm f1.4, 24-105mm, and 70-200mm, with a further seven promised by the end of 2020, and thanks to their L-mount, the S1R and S1 are also compatible with all of Leica’s existing and future SL lenses, and Sigma has also committed to releasing 11 of its ART primes in the L-mount; 42 L-mount lenses are promised by the end of 2020 from the alliance in total.

-Following several preview shoots with early models, I’ve now had the chance to spend quality time with final production samples of both bodies and in this review I’ll concentrate on the higher resolution S1R.
-But to start, here’s a video I filmed with the S1 which demonstrates the body, controls and main features, all of which also applies to the S1R.
-It also compares the quality between the two Lumix bodies and against key rivals including the Sony A7 III.
-I’ve also included written excerpts from the video below if you prefer to read than view.
+Following several preview shoots with early models, I’ve now had the chance to spend a great deal of quality time with final production samples of both bodies and in this review I’ll concentrate on the higher resolution S1R.
+I’ve filmed and presented an in-depth video below demonstrating and analysing all the new features, as well as comparing the quality between the two Lumix bodies and against key rivals including the Sony A7 III.
+I’ve also included written excerpts from this video if you prefer to read than view!
+Below the first video is a second one concentrating on the video quality and movie mode capabilities of both bodies; please watch both videos if you have time, as they will answer most or even all of your questions!
+So, is this the most professional mirrorless system to date?
+Find out in my full review!

 Here’s the Lumix S1 on the left with the Lumix G9 on the right, and the family resemblance is obvious with the full-frame model sharing may of the same controls and styling.
 But the full-frame S1 is a substantially larger and heavier camera, with the body and battery tipping the scales at just over 1kg or two and a quarter pounds, making it roughly 50% heavier than the G9, not to mention the Sony A7 III and Nikon Z6, and if you’re used to those models, you’ll find the S1 unusually hefty.
 It’s comfortably larger than all those models too, but if you’re used to a DSLR, you’ll feel right at home, with the S1 feeling closer in size and weight to, say, a Canon EOS 5D Mark IV or Nikon D750, and you may prefer this heft.